Read in article in which A/Prof Katz is quoted regarding the shockwave therapy treatment for Erectile Dysfunction.

 Surgical News is the premier monthly publication from the Royal Australasian College of Surgeons.
 It is sent to every surgeon and surgical trainee in every surgical speciality throughout Australia and New Zealand.

 As women’s biological clocks tick seemingly faster than men’s, it’s fairly common for men to get taken out of the infertility picture.

-Mr Darren Katz is a urological surgeon who serves as Medical Director of Men’s Health Melbourne.
+A/Prof Katz is a urological surgeon who serves as Medical Director of Men’s Health Melbourne.
 He is a very approachable urologist who understands the importance of providing patients with the highest standards of multi-disciplinary care.

 FERTILITY is a particularly pertinent consideration for adolescents and young adults diagnosed with cancer at an age when they might not have considered future fatherhood.

 Learning that cancer, or its treatment, might put fertility at risk can be confronting.
 However, as steps can be taken to preserve fertility, it’s an important conversation for these young people to have with their doc-tors and families.

 Heard of walk in, walk out vasectomies and wondered if the process is really that simple?

 It’s said to be relatively painless, and only require 10 minutes at the doctor’s office.